Summary of the Lawsuit

 The Complaint was filed on June 1, 2020.
 Defendants filed Motions to Dismiss the Complaint on September 3, 2020, which were denied by the Court on January 15, 2021.

 Plaintiff filed a motion for class certification and a motion to amend the complaint.
-The Court held a hearing on the motion for class certification and motion to amend the complaint on August 6, 2021 and granted the motions the same day.
+The court held a hearing on those motions on August 6, 2021 and granted both the same day.

 Whom to Contact for More Information